deciduously/music/post.md

 It makes sense that a vibration propogating through a medium could be represented as such a wave - picture a string vibrating on a guitar.
 It wobbles back and forth rapidly, just like this wave's shape.
 It stands to reason that the waves generated from this action would correspond to this osciallation at a given point.

 In simple cases, a sound at a specific pitch is a result of that sound's frequency.
-The higher the frequency, or closer together the peaks.
+The higher the frequency, or closer together the peaks, the higher the pitch.

 The standard unit for frequency is the [Hertz](https://en.wikipedia.org/wiki/Hertz), abbreviated `Hz`, which measures the *number of cycles per second*.
 One cycle here is the distance (or time) between two peaks on the graph: